 But coming back to the Great War.
-It has it’s mark here.
-For unknown reasons, Klimt decided to rework the painting in 1915, in the second year of the war.
+It has its mark here.
+For unknown reasons, Klimt decided to retouch the painting in 1915, in the second year of the war.
 It was also the year in which his beloved mother, with whom he lived until her last days, died.
 The figure of Death, in particular, was fundamentally altered.
 He also added figures to the mass of people and repainted the background.

-Both the group of people and death were treated in the very decorative way, typical for Klimt.
+Both the group of people and Death were treated in the very decorative way, typical for Klimt.
 We can see the echo of his famous “Golden Period” (The Kiss is of course the most famous masterpiece of that period).
 In 1903, Klimt traveled twice to Ravenna, where he saw the mosaics of San Vitale, whose Byzantine influence was apparent in the paintings.
-In Death and Life the ornaments and their colors are having their meanings – black crosses on the Death’s cape are opposed to the bright surrounding of the human figures, filled with flowers.
+In Death and Life, the ornaments and their colors are having their meanings – black crosses on Death’s cape are opposed to the bright surrounding of the human figures, filled with flowers.